Announcement: Dan Ioschpe will lead as COP30 High-Level Champion. Read more here.

 • Established an incentives model providing solutions to soy producers to halt deforestation and conversion in high-risk municipalities.

-• Engaged farmers in sustainable land management practices, promoting zero-deforestation commitments and sustainable soy production. (if useful: currently the FFC has enrolled more than 223 farmers representing more than 1.6 Mha of farmland and 300kha native vegetation)
+• Engaged farmers in sustainable land management practices, promoting zero-deforestation commitments and sustainable soy production.
+Currently enrolled more than 223 farmers representing more than 1.6 Mha of farmland and 300kha native vegetation.

 • Quantified GHG emissions removals with the potential to abate scope 3 emissions along the soy value chain.